funnything1/remote-ncager/README.md

 Remote nicolas cager

-Adds ncage+ extention to google chrome forcefully to any specified computer using a powershell function
+A simple script that adds ncage+ extention to google chrome forcefully to any specified computer

+Warning: The user wont be able to remove the extension on their own unless they know what registry key to delete

 ncage+: https://chromewebstore.google.com/detail/ncage+/blenoallcdijagcfhdbidjiimoandabh?pli=1